Environmental Management and Land Rights for Sustaining Development

 We live in a world of expanding populations, increasing pressure on dwindling natural resources, evolving sociopolitical landscapes, and a changing climate.
 In response, we partner with government, private sector, nongovernmental, and local community stakeholders to create solutions that improve livelihoods, protect precious water supplies, conserve natural habitats and biodiversity, and reduce vulnerability and strengthen resilience to climate change and other natural and man-made shocks.
 Over the past 40 years, we have amassed the experience needed to tailor our global expertise to relevant local development priorities and needs.
 Tapping our worldwide network of development professionals and drawing upon this experience, we help local and national stakeholders design and implement people-focused approaches that deliver development results for clients in:

 Climate Change Adaptation and Mitigation—Helping community, business, and government partners to translate climate science and global climate models into downscaled, locally viable strategies and solutions.
-We work with local and national governments and the private sector to develop programs and policies that will improve resilience to climate impacts, mitigate behaviors that exacerbate vulnerabilities, and protect freshwater supplies, forests, food security, and economic development.
+We work with governments, civil society and the private sector to develop programs and policies that will strengthen resilience to climate impacts, mitigate behaviors that exacerbate vulnerabilities, and protect water supplies forests and other natural assets as well as improve food security and economic development.